 (v) SUBMITTING SHORT STORIES

 When submitting a short story to a magazine, webzine or small-press anthology, you send in the whole story.
-More and more short story outlets accept or insist on submission by email, which makes life a whole lot easier for the author—especially an Australian author submitting to the US.
+More and more short story outlets accept or insist on submission by email, which makes life a whole lot easier for the author—especially if you're submitting overseas.

 The same principles apply as with full-length MSS: eliminate small errors, have a strong opening and follow the required format.
 In fact, short story outlets are much more precise about formatting and you need to read and obey their submission guidelines.
 Many outlets have their own special rules.

 If the guidelines refer to standard formatting, that means Courier 12 point, double-spaced, justified left but always ragged right.
 Courier makes a page look as though it’s been typed on a typewriter.
 I hate it, but I do what I’m told.